 - Nutrition Promotion

 USDA Smart Snacks in Schools & the Arizona Nutrition Standards

-The Arizona Nutrition Standards have been revised to incorporate the new USDA Smart Snack in Schools requirements.
-The revised standards are effective July 1, 2014.
+The Arizona Nutrition Standards have been revised to incorporate the new USDA Smart Snacks in Schools requirements.
+The revised standards took effect July 1, 2014.
 They apply to all foods sold or served on campus during the school day.
 The school day is defined as the period from midnight before, to 30 minutes after the end of the official school day.

 The intent of the standards is to ensure consumption of healthful foods during the school day and create an environment that reinforces the development of healthy eating habits.
 There is a list of snacks that parents or staff can purchase through the cafeteria.
 Food & Nutrition Services has done the work for you.
 We have analyzed the nutrition facts and determined that the snack meets all of the new requirements.
 In addition, snacks meeting the standards will be available for purchase at breakfast and lunch.